 “Luck” page: On this page, Show randomly dealt hands only is ignored, and non-random hands are never shown (otherwise, it might give the impression that you had been lucky, when in fact you had just configured the software to deal you pocket Aces 100 times in a row...)

 “Hand Analysis” page: On this page, Show randomly dealt hands only is ignored, because in most cases you’ll want to see all hands that were flagged by our analyzer, or tagged by you.

 How do you track “non-random” hands?

-How do "non-random" hands affect my weekly training plan?
+How do "non-random" hands affect my weekly training plan on Advanced Poker Training?

 For the most part, non-random hands are not considered when putting together your weekly training plan.
 The same kinds of exceptions that apply to reports (as mentioned above) also apply to the training plan.
 To be more specific: